belle2/basf2/mva/doc/index-01-mva.rst

 It provides a good out-of-the-box performance, is robust against over-fitting and fast in training and application.
 It only supports classification and there are only a few parameters and features, hence it has less pitfalls than other methods and as a starting point this is a good choice.

+ONNX
+^^^^

+This interface **only supports inference** (and with that, also evaluation).
+Training schemes evolve fast and are highly dependent on the application, so it's best to run them in a standalone setup, typically in python using ML frameworks outside of basf2.
+For all major frameworks (e.g. scikit-learn, xgboost, lightgbm, torch, tensorflow, jax, ...) `converters exist <https://onnx.ai/onnx/intro/converters.html>`__.
+ONNX models represent the model as a graph of predefined operations.
+Within basf2 they will be executed using the c++ interface to onnxruntime.
+These models are backwards compatible via versioned opsets, so `should still run <https://onnxruntime.ai/docs/reference/compatibility.html>`__ if onnxruntime is upgraded in the future to a newer version.
+The ONNX MVA method is well suited for running inference using the MVAExpert module.
+See the :ref:`online_book_cs_onnx` for an example.

+The requirements for models executed in the ONNX mva method are:

+- there has to be a **single input tensor** of shape ``(?, n_variables)``
+- if there are multiple **output tensors**, one has to be called "output" or the name configured via ``m_outputName`` in the ``ONNXOptions``.
+- **binary classifiers** (and regression models) are supported for outputs of either shape ``(?, 1)`` or ``(?, 2)``.
+If there are 2 outputs, the second one (index 1) will be taken.
+- **multi-class classifiers** can have an arbitrary number of outputs (shape ``(?, nClasses)``) where ``m_nClasses`` has to be configured in the general options.
+- the dimension labelled ``?`` either has to be dynamic or 1

+If models need extra **pre- or postprocessing** steps they **have to be implemented within the ONNX model**.
+If either managing pre- or postprocessing within the ONNX model, or the application via the MVAExpert (using predefined variables) is not feasible in your application there is also a standalone c++ interface via :doxygen:`Belle2::MVA::ONNX::Session <classBelle2_1_1MVA_1_1ONNX_1_1Session>` which should be used in these cases for implementing a custom c++ module.

 TMVA
 ^^^^